Pink Barbie House, Pink Cars, Footscray

 I took some snaps and then kept walking for maybe another 90 minutes.
 I headed across Geelong Road into the industrial area there.
 On the way back to the car I passed the pink house with all the pink cars again, and because the sun had moved by then I took some more shots.
 You can see the different light in some of the images; that’s the reason.

-It would be great to know the story behind the pink cars and the pink house in Footscray but it was still great to just photograph and document what is publicly visible.
+It would be great to know the story behind the pink cars and the pink Barbie house in Footscray but it was still great to just photograph and document what is publicly visible.
 If I ever do a Real Estate Novelist book, I’d reckon that one of the image above will appear in it.

 Campbell Mattinson

-Mattinson has been a photo-journalist since 1987.
-For the past 25 years he’s been a voice that you can trust when you’re looking for the best wines.
+Mattinson has been a respected wine critic and photo-journalist since 1987.
 He’s the only Australian to have won the Australian Wine Communicator of the Year Award more than once.
-He’s a past winner of a Louis Roederer International Wine Media Award, and is the author of the award-winning book The Wine Hunter.
-He’s not afraid to put a score beside a wine.
-But what he’d rather do, is tell you the wine’s story.
+He’s a past winner of a Louis Roederer International Wine Media Award; is the author of the award-winning book The Wine Hunter; and is the author of the best-selling novel We Were Not Men.
+He’s also a winner of a St Kilda Film Festival Award (as writer-director) and is a former winner of the prized Best Australian Sports Writing Award.

 https://www.campbellmattinson.com